 Unless you lose.
-Not that we endorse wanton gambling or anything, but James at the Rugby Blog has been in touch to say that they’re running an offer in conjunction with Betfair offering you good deals on Six Nations betting.
+Not that we endorse top bingo sites, gambling or anything, but James at the Rugby Blog has been in touch to say that they’re running an offer in conjunction with Betfair offering you good deals on Six Nations betting.
 So if you think that Marcus Di Rollo will win the most Man of the Match awards or you think Chunk will be the leading try-scorer of the Six Nations, why not follow this link and put your money where your mouth is?
 There are prizes and everything.

 Also I should probably mention the sterling performances put in by our pro-teams last weekend.
 When Biarritz fluked a result against Glasgow I felt almost as gutted as when the Argies knocked us out of RWC ’07 – only at least the Argies deserved to beat us.
 So that’s the performance we asked for in my last post – even Sean Lineen thought they had won in the interview he gave afterwards on the radio.
 John Barclay also made me reconsider my choice at 7 in the fantasy XV I posted a while back.
 Meanwhile Edinburgh made Leinster look like, well, Ireland, and got the win that we asked for too.
 Robinson seems to have put a bit of steel in the Edinburgh team, and I like it.
 All I need now is some snow and it’s a merry Christmas.